Ice fishing: Contests

 Ice fishing contests generally offer prizes for the largest number of fish caught within a limited time period.
 There are many ice fishing contests consisting of friends and neighbors with a modest number of contestants and small prizes.
 Conversely, throughout North America—especially in the northern parts of the Midwest and throughout Canada—many large and well-organized contests take place yearly.
 Most of these larger contests offer big prizes for contestants who catch the biggest fish.

 Currently, the world's largest contest, the Brainerd Jaycees Ice Fishing Extravaganza, is held on Gull Lake, north of Brainerd, Minnesota, in January of each year.
 The contest has over 15,000 anglers and drills over 20,000 holes for the contest. $152,232 in charity was raised in the 2016 contest, and donated to 41 local charities.

 Lake Simcoe in Canada has abundant cold water fish such as lake trout, herring and whitefish.
-It is sometimes known as Canada's ice fishing capital, and every year it is host to a very large and well-organized contest.
+Known as Canada's ice fishing capital, every year it is host to this contest.